gvwilson/fiction/iffy/index.md

 Iffy held her breath.
 Uncle Jack scowled a moment longer, then grabbed it and gave it a single perfunctory shake.
-"I'm guessin you'll want to be off right away," he said sourly.
+"I'm guessin' you'll want t' be off right away," he said sourly.

 Wales nodded.
-"Just as soon as I collect my---"
+"Just as soon as I collect my—"
 He froze.

 "What?"
 Uncle Jack demanded.